valeskini/bazzite-nvidia-nognome/README.md

 This is a customized version of bazzite-nvidia-open which adds back KDE Discover, removes bazaar and additional packages I need. __This image will only work with NVIDIA GPUs.__

+If you do rebase to this image, please remember to __disable automatic updates in system settings__ as you should be doing updates through `ujust update`.
+I've experienced issues with Discover when it tried automatically updating flatpaks.

 Over time I may add additional packages and remove other packages I don't need to make Bazzite more suited to my needs.
 I will list all changes in this readme as I work on this image.

 ## Additional packages installed